originphp/website/source/docs/upgrade.md

 ## Welcome

 Version 2 removes deprecated features and provides a more organized folder structure and makes it easier to work with given the number of folders that are now used.

+Other changes such as strict return types and changes to take advantage of newer PHP features.
+For example, `Model` and `Controller` callbacks have been redesigned to be registered and work with `Concerns` in a powerful way.

-I been working full time on the framework to get this where it is now, changes going forward from here should be slow, with a focus on improving code base, developing and testing with future PHP versions, bug and security fixes.
+I have been working full time on the framework to get this where it is now, changes going forward from here should be slow, with a focus on improving code base, developing and testing with future PHP versions, bug and security fixes.

+I will be happy to help you with upgrading if you contact me within the following weeks, just send me an email to `js@originphp.com`.

 ## Not Upgrading

-Firstly, if you don't want to upgrade to the new version then you will need to update your `composer.json` file, to ensure that when you run composer update you download version 2.x, the `composer.json` file from most versions of the framework will just update to the latest version automatically.
+Firstly, if you don't want to upgrade to the new version then you will need to update your `composer.json` file, to ensure that when you run `composer update` it does not download version 2.x, the `composer.json` file from most versions of the framework will just update to the latest version automatically.

 > Very early versions of the framework might trigger errors when upgrading to later versions